docjyJ/aio-stalwart/README.md

 Compared to a default Stalwart container, this container allows:
 - Automatic configuration of a mail server.
-- Compatibility with Nextcloud AIO backups.
+- Compatibility with Nextcloud All-In-One backups.
 - *(Planned)* Synchronization of Nextcloud and Stalwart accounts.

 ## Getting Started